avanindra/Udacity-Continuous-Control/README.md

 <img src="env.gif"/>

 The goal of this project is to solve the Reacher environment.
-In this environment, a double-jointed arm can move to target locations.
+In this environment, double-jointed arms can move to target locations.
+Agent must be able to reach and go along with a moving ball controlling its arms.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm for each arm .
+There are 20 arms.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 The environment is considered solved if a reward of +30 is obtain for 100 consecutive episodes.